-Fortunately, the right lawyers can help you get the evidence you need.
-At John Foy & Associates, we are here to make recovery easy, including helping you through steps like requesting security camera footage of an accident.
-Talk to your Atlanta car accident lawyer about your options if you struggle to get this footage to use as evidence in your case.
+Our Atlanta car accident lawyers are here to make recovery easy, including helping you through steps like requesting security camera footage of an accident.
+Talk to our skilled team about your options today after a motor vehicle accident in Georgia.

 What Kinds of Security Camera Footage Can I Use?

-Below is a sample of the sources of security camera footage you may be able to use:
+Below are some examples of security camera footage you may be able to use to help bolster your car accident claim:

 - Police security cameras